lkemery/Nepe/README.md

 We check with Tolbin at the Stonhill in regarding the strangers.
 He mentions Harbon left and came back.
 He is a Slaad

-Initiative - rolls
-- Aspen  - misses on a roll of 18
-- Balazar
-- Neep

 Outisde in Harbon Westors shed, he returns to slaad form.
 Casted Fireball on the Slaad and destroy the slaad.